izinga/robustest_docs/source/introduction.rst

 * Run your own automated tests on the devices connected to the platform

-Accessing RobusTest

-RobusTest can be accessed both, as a public cloud by signing up at http://robustest.com or, as an on-premise enterprise installation.
-In this documentation, we will talk about all the features of RobusTest.
-However, some of these features may either be specific to the Enterprise version or available only to paid users of RobusTest.
-For any questions on the documentation, feel free to reach out to us at support@robustest.com
+In this documentation, we will cover all the features of RobusTest.
+However, some of these features may either be specific to the Enterprise version or available only to paid users of RobusTest public platform.
+For any questions on the documentation, feel free to write to us at support@robustest.com

 Happy reading!